 Somehow Donna Reed being made to look all mousey with tweed clothes and wearing glasses wouldn’t put me off.
-That classic movie device of putting glasses on a gorgeous woman, pinning her hair up therefore that makes her look ugly never worked for me.
+That classic movie device of putting glasses on a gorgeous woman, pinning her hair up and putting in her bland clothes therefore that making her look ugly never worked for me.
 It’s just not enough.

-It’s hard for me to accept no one in town would have made a play for Donna Reed in glasses.
+It’s hard for me to accept no one in town would have made a play for Donna Reed in glasses in this alternate reality.
 I’d probably be hanging out at the library all the time waiting to see Old Maid Mary.

 I guess the only thing worse that could have befallen poor George seeing his wife in this nightmare world was if she was also wearing slacks.
 “Whoa!
 Clarence what kind of upside down world have you brought me into?”